 Some signs that a root canal therapy may benefit your life include the following:

-Additionally, if you have been experiencing serious pain while eating, drinking, or chewing you may need to consider checking with your dentist to see if a root canal would be right for you.
-Sensitivity to hot or cold can also be a sign that your teeth need some serious attention.
+Additionally, if you have been experiencing severe pain while eating, drinking, or chewing, you may need to check with your dentist to see if a root canal would be right for you.
+Sensitivity to hot or cold can also signify that your teeth need some serious attention.

 Root canal therapy is the best option for those who have an infected tooth.
-Within every tooth is something called dental pulp.
-When a tooth becomes damaged due to serious decay or trauma then that dental pulp can become infected.
+Within every tooth is something called the dental pulp.
+The dental pulp can become infected when a tooth becomes damaged due to severe decay or trauma.
 A diseased tooth can be uncomfortable and sensitive, making it hard to eat and chew.

 How Do Root Canals Work?

+We want to help you get the relief you need.
 If you’ve got a tooth that’s been giving you trouble, it’s time to start considering possible solutions.
-At Birmingham Dental we are here to help you live a life that’s free of dental pain.
-Give us a call today and schedule a consultation.
+At Birmingham Dental, we are here to help you live a life that’s free of dental pain.